shapoco/blobbulb/README.md

 ## Syntax

-A BlobHive document consists of a set of "token".
+A BlobBulb document consists of a set of "token".

 ```abnf
 document = DOCSTA [ <meta-object> ] [ <variant> ] DOCEND